Conjugate flow action functionals: The conjugate flow

 \section{The conjugate flow}

-Conjugate flow is an intuitive physical notion which is represented mathematically by a continuous point transformation of $(n+1)$-dimensional ($n$ denotes the number of spatial dimensions) Euclidean or Riemannian space into itself.
-In order to set up this transformation, let us consider a particle labeled by $\sigma^\nu$ ($\nu=0,..,n$, $0$ being the temporal component) and represent its trajectory in a fixed space-time Cartesian system as
+Conjugate flow is an intuitive physical notion which is represented mathematically by a continuous point transformation of Euclidean or Riemannian space into itself.
+In order to set up this transformation, let us consider a ``particle'' labeled by $\sigma^\nu$ ($\nu=0, 1,...,n$, where $n$ is the number of spatial dimensions and $0$ denotes the temporal component) and represent its trajectory in a fixed space-time Cartesian system as

 where $u^j$ ($j=1,...,N$) is a vector field that solves a prescribed system of field equations.
+We adopt the convention that Latin indices $i$, $j$, $k$, etc., run over spatial coordinate labels (usually $1$, $2$, $3$) while Greek indices $\mu$, $\nu$, $\alpha$, etc., run over space-time coordinate labels (usually $0$, $1$, $2$, $3$).
+Also, repeated indices are summed unless otherwise stated.
+The trajectory of $\sigma^\nu$ defined by (\ref{tr_conj}) can be of course expressed in arbitrary coordinate systems \cite{Venturi_A,Lovelock,Weinberg}, although such generalization is not of primary importance in what follows.
+If we consider three spatial dimensions and we assume that the time variable is not transformed, i.e., $\x^0=\sigma^0=t$, then the system (\ref{tr_conj}) reduces to the more familiar form \cite{Aris,Batchelor,Spurk}

-The transformation (\ref{tr_conj}) is assumed to be invertible (with differentiable inverse) and eventually to possess even continuous derivatives up to a prescribed order except possibly at certain singular surfaces, curves or points.
-These requirements make (\ref{tr_conj}) a {\em diffeomorphism}, i.e. a time-dependent flow of curvilinear coordinates \cite{Venturi_A,Matolcsi,Thiffeault,Thiffeault1,Haoxiang} whose motion in space resembles \emph{in toto} a physical fluid flow of classical mechanics.
-In figure \ref{fig:two_conj_flows} we sketch two realizations of the conjugate flow (\ref{tr_conj}) for two different solutions fields corresponding, e.g., to different boundary or initial conditions.
+where $\sigma^j=\x^j\left(\sigma^1,\sigma^2,\sigma^3,t_0;u^j\right)$ is the initial position of the particle.
+The transformation (\ref{tr_conj}) is assumed to be invertible (with differentiable inverse) and to possess continuous derivatives up to a prescribed order, except possibly at certain singular surfaces, curves or points.
+These requirements make (\ref{tr_conj}) a {\em diffeomorphism}, i.e., a time-dependent flow of curvilinear coordinates \cite{Venturi_A,Matolcsi,Thiffeault,Thiffeault1,Haoxiang} whose motion in space resembles \emph{in toto} a physical fluid flow of classical mechanics.
+Einstein called these coordinate systems ``reference-mollusks'' \cite{Einstein}.
+In figure \ref{fig:two_conj_flows} we sketch two realizations of the conjugate flow (\ref{tr_conj}) for two different solution fields corresponding, e.g., to different boundary or initial conditions in an initial/boundary value problem for a field equation.